-The bedding and upholstered furniture laws require the cleansing and sterilization of all articles and materials that have become soiled or contaminated in any manner or that come from an animal or fowl or that are infested with germs of any kind or that are unsanitary or that are second-hand.
+The bedding and upholstered furniture laws require the cleansing and sterilization of all articles and materials that have become soiled or contaminated in any manner or that come from an animal or fowl or that are infested with germs of any kind or that are unsanitary or that are [second-hand] secondhand.
 This provision includes all mill wastes, scraps, clippings and other wastes of manufacture which have become soiled or contaminated by falling upon the floor or in any other manner.
-All sterilization shall be in full compliance with the specifications regarding sterilization promulgated under the authority of section 21a-235 of the general statutes
+All sterilization shall be in full compliance with the specifications regarding sterilization promulgated under the authority of section 21a-235 of the [general statutes] Connecticut General Statutes.

-(See.
-G.S. § 21a-232 (a), (b), (f).)
-(Effective July 27, 1984)
+[(See.
+G.S. § 21a-232 (a), (b), (f).)]